Vaei/PushPawn/README.md

 There is no need to search for nearby characters if:
 * We're a Non-Player Character and no players are aware of us at all (when reactivating, they will eject each other if overlapping)
-* Other characters are sufficiently far away that they won't desync within their latency vs max velocity thresholds, meaning we can detect they're close enough and activate the ability sufficiently before they reach us and we actually need to push them
+* Other characters are sufficiently far away that they won't de-sync within their latency vs max velocity thresholds, meaning we can detect they're close enough and activate the ability sufficiently before they reach us and we actually need to push them

 You can disable the scan using `IPusheeInstigator::GetPushPawnScanPausedDelegate()`.